Airstrikes on Myanmar village feared to have killed 100

 The military is increasingly using airstrikes to counter a widespread armed struggle against its rule, which began in February 2021 when it seized power from the elected government of Aung San Suu Kyi.
 More than 3,000 civilians are estimated to have been killed since then by security forces.

 A witness told The Associated Press that a fighter jet dropped bombs directly into a crowd of people who were gathering at 8 a.m. for the opening of a local office of the country’s opposition movement outside Pazigyi village in Sagaing region’s Kanbalu township.
-The area is about 110 kilometers (70 miles) north of Mandalay, the country’s second largest city.
+The area is about 70 miles north of Mandalay, the country’s second largest city.

 About half an hour later, a helicopter appeared and fired at the site, said the witness, who asked not to be identified because he feared punishment by the authorities.